TomDonoghue/TomDonoghue.github.io/publications.md

 # Publications & Conference Materials

-On this page you can find a list and links of my published materials.
+On this page you can find a list of and links to my published materials.

 * Table of Contents
 {:toc}